 Maintaining our innovative approach to education, the schools recently developed a Mathematics Centre to give pupils the tools they need to advance their understanding of this critically important subject.

-All classrooms have interactive whiteboards and WiFi connectivity, and all girls have their own iPads to be used during classes.
+All classrooms have interactive whiteboards and WiFi connectivity and all girls have their own iPads to be used during classes.

-The David Wynne Music School, in addition to its auditorium and several individual practice rooms has a computer lab for music composition and a recording studio.
+The David Wynne Music School, in addition to its auditorium and several individual practice rooms, has a computer lab for music composition and a recording studio.

-The buildings nestle in beautiful gardens with views across Rhodes University campus to the Settlers Monument and the hills beyond.
+The buildings nestle in beautiful gardens with views across the Rhodes University campus to the Settlers Monument and the hills beyond.